dnsx2k/partymq/README.md

-# PartyMQ - dynamic partitioning with RabbitMQ
+# [WIP] PartyMQ - dynamic partitioning with RabbitMQ

 PartyMQ is an innovative backend application that extends the capabilities of the RabbitMQ message broker, allowing for efficient horizontal scaling and concurrent processing of messages.